Get Help Paying Your Bills

 Community Action Program (CAP)

-• Must be low-income.
-The City of Globe can assist property owners with minor repairs to their homes in connection with utilities such as water, gas and electric.
+• The City of Globe can assist property owners with minor repairs to their homes in connection with utilities such as water, gas and electric.

 Repairs can include: